 Club Support & Member Responsibilities

 The different benefits and conditions of the two schemes should be considered in order to select the most appropriate scheme for your situation.
-Our club Concessional Registrar provides guidance and support to our members in application for concessional registration, then in ongoing administration and compliance processes.
+Also refer to the DoT Concessional Licencing – Eligibility Criteria.
+Our club Concessional Registrar provides guidance and support to our members in their application for concessional registration, if needed, and in the ongoing administration and compliance processes.

 - Advise the Concessional Registrar upon disposal of concessional vehicles or when vehicles are no longer concessionally registered